aaltonewmedia/physcomp.newmedia.dog/content/2024/heya-kwon/final-project-proposal-wind-typography/index.md

 # Considerations

 * Need to install a wind meter that can stay on a balcony of Aalto arts building over several days.
 Matti is helping with this.
 * Who knows, maybe the collected wind data will look completely different from what I expected.
 But the advantage to storing the data over days is that I can then decide how to visualize, sonify, or perform the data.
-So how my artistic interpretation of the data will look is open to change\!
+So how my artistic interpretation of the data will look is open to change!

 # References